What is the Administrative Code and why is it important?

 Another remedy is an appeal, which is mainly used against decisions of central administrative bodies such as ministries.
 An appeal is lodged by a party with the authority that issued the decision and is decided by an appeal committee.

-A specific option is a petition for review of a decision, which can be filed by anyone who suspects that a decision has been taken in breach of the law.
-Another extraordinary remedy is a reopening of the proceedings in a situation where previously unknown facts come to light.
+A specific option is a petition for review of a decision, which can be lodged by anyone who suspects that a decision has been taken in breach of the law.
+The aim of the review procedure is to ensure that the decision is reviewed by an independent body which is competent to assess whether the decision was taken in accordance with the law and whether it was correctly and properly reasoned.
+Another extraordinary remedy is a retrial where facts not yet known come to light.

 Common mistakes and how to avoid them

-Some clients of Accessible Advocate turn to us for help in administrative proceedings, but not infrequently it is too late.
+Some clients of Accessible Advocate turn to us for help in administrative proceedings, but it is often too late.
 Common mistakes in administrative proceedings stem from ignorance of the rights and obligations of the parties, typically ignorance or failure to meet deadlines, for example, for filing an appeal or completing necessary documents.
 Unfortunately, this often results in the rejection of the application or the loss of the possibility of an appeal.
-We therefore always remind our clients that it is important to carefully follow all deadlines set by the administrative authority and to respond in a timely manner.
+Therefore, we always remind our clients that it is important to carefully follow all deadlines set by the administrative authority and to respond in a timely manner.

 What to do if you are not satisfied with the decision of the administrative authority?